ipdk-io/networking-recipe/p4src/linux_networking/README_LINUX_NETWORKING.md

 - We are not supporting any ofproto rules which would not allow for FDB learning on OVS.

 ## Steps to create the topology <a name="steps"></a>
+ *Note*: gnmi-ctl and p4rt-ctl utility used in below steps can be found under $IPDK_RECIPE/install/bin and should be run with `sudo`
 #### 1. Bind the physical port (Port 0 and Port 1) to user-space IO driver:
 * Load uio and vfio-pci driver
 ```